SimonGunning/PiOmeter/PiOmeter/readme.txt

-This project has Java Spring code to take REST requests from Raspberry Pi's used to monitor web sites
+This project has Java Spring code to take REST requests from Raspberry Pi's used to monitor web sites.